loicbenoit/wavepad/README.md

 ## Requirements
 - A recent version of FireFox, Chrome, Edge or Safari (your browser must support some recent Javascript features).
 - Will probably not work on IE (too old for modern Javascript).
 You should upgrade to FireFox, Chrome, Edge or Safari.
 Unless coding for a commercial project, I don't care for IE anymore.
 It's completely outdated and was replaced by Edge for a good reason.

+## Know issues
+- Touch support / Mobile support: Will add touch detection soon.
+- Chrome on Windows: A friend reported problems with Chrome on Windows.
+I will visit my friend to diagnose the problem on his computer, because it works on my computer.
+When fixed, will report cause/status here.